Why is my first contact with Cuddles Academy online and by text?

 If you do not have a doctor's verification of an allergy or medical need, please refer to the question below “Our family chooses to follow a specific diet.”

-Our family chooses to follow a specific diet (such as glutton free, vegetarian, etc.) Can I bring food for my child's meals instead of joining your meals?
+Our family chooses to follow a specific diet.
+Can I bring food for my child's meals?

 You have the choice of either bringing your child's food, or having your child eat the meal we provide.
-This is a choice for the entire meal, not just individual items in the meal.
-If you choose to provide your own food, your child will be served at the same time as the other children and the food will be pre-plated for your child.
+This is a choice for all of our meal service - we are unable to accommodate changes to individual items in our meals.
+If you choose to provide your own food, the meals will need to be ready to eat (we can re-heat the food, but we can not cook the meal.)
+We will also discuss how meals will be transported to and from Cuddles Academy to insure proper storage.
+Your child will be served at the same time as the other children and the food will be pre-plated in portions appropriate for your child’s age.
 (The children eating our meal will pass around the food items learning to serve themselves.)

 It's my child's birthday! (or other special occasion) Can I bring treats to share with the group?